Code of Conduct for the Equine Podiatry Association (UK)

 - Effective communication between the Member and their Client is the key to successful practice.
 It is the Member’s responsibility to make every reasonable effort to ensure that what is said to the Client is heard and understood by them.

-- Members should ensure that discussions with the Client are clear and unambiguous, and that they give the Client every opportunity to be fully involved in any discussions and treatment decisions.
+- Members should ensure that discussions with the Client are clear and unambiguous, and that they give the Client every opportunity to be fully involved in any discussions and case management decisions.
 Explanations should be given whenever possible in non-technical language and appropriate records kept of advice given.
 It is advised that Members should leave the Client with written confirmation of advice given, or provide such as soon as possible after the consultation.
 Members should accept that their own preference for a certain course of action cannot override the Client’s specific wishes other than on exceptional welfare grounds.
 It is, however, permissible for the Member to withdraw his/her services in the event of such disagreement.

 - Members are expected to advise and educate their Clients so they have the knowledge and ability to practice safe and effective hoofcare.